-Understanding the stages of vascular dementia might help you recognize the gradual onset of symptoms in the early stages.
+Do you know the stages of vascular dementia in early and late stages?
+Understanding the stages of vascular dementia might help you recognize the gradual onset of symptoms and help you prepare as a caregiver.
 In many cases, if you aware of the symptoms, you'll be able to help yourself or a loved one maintain a normal life for a little bit longer.

 - Difficulty with language